joshuakilts/The-Office-Markov-Chains/README.md

 ### Prediction
 Now we will put everything together.
-Fist, we make lists of the character dataframes as well as the Markov chain fit model for each character.
+First, we make lists of the character dataframes as well as the Markov chain fit model for each character.
 ```
 characters <- list(michael,dwight,jim,pam,andy,ryan,darryl,meredith,angela,kelly,
                 kevin,oscar,erin,nellie,phyllis,toby,gabe,creed,jan,dWallace,stanley)